Co-Chairman and Partner

 He began his advertising career at J. Walter Thompson and was lucky enough to meet the legendary Hal Riney, whom he still thinks of as his mentor.
 It was with Riney at Ogilvy & Mather that Goodby learned his reverence for surprise, humor, craft and restraint.

-He also met a guy named Rich Silverstein at Ogilvy & Mather.
+He also met Rich Silverstein there.
 They founded GS&P in 1983 with a founding client they renamed Electronic Arts.
 Since then, the two have won just about every advertising award imaginable.

 And yes, Jeff was the guy who originally wrote “got milk?”

-In 2006 he was inducted into the Advertising Hall of Fame and in 2019 he and Rich received the Cannes Lion of St. Mark Award for lifetime achievement.
+In 2006 he was inducted into the Advertising Hall of Fame, and in 2019 he and Rich received the Cannes Lion of St. Mark Award for lifetime achievement.
 In 2020 the two starred in an 18-part MasterClass online learning series.

-He continues to believe that his success is a happy confluence of his mother, a painter; his father, a Wharton graduate) and the rest of his family, who have always been a constant reminder of irony and humility.
+He continues to believe that his success is a happy confluence of his mother (a painter), his father (a Wharton graduate) and the rest of his family, who have always been a constant reminder of irony and humility.

-Jeff lives in Oakland, California, with his family, a dog, a cat, a rabbit, three horses and probably some other things he doesn’t know about.
+He lives in Oakland, California, with a dog, a cat, three horses and probably some other things he doesn’t know about.